jasminecorning/intophys/index.md

 * Click on the name of the file to open the notebook in a new tab, and follow the listed instructions.
   * This starts running what is called a 'kernel.'
 You can see the status of the kernel on the top menu bar - you should see a message telling you the kernel is starting, and then that kernel is ready upon the tab opening. <i>If your kernel freezes/stops running, go to the tab with your directory tree (/netid/tree) and refresh. <b>Do not refresh the page with your notebook, as unsaved work could be lost.</b> Once your tree reconnects, your notebook kernel should also.</i>
 * Upload your group selfie through <a href="https://imgur.com">Imgur</a>.
 Once it's uploaded, right click to "Open Image in New Tab" and copy that direct image URL into the designated line on your notebook.
+* <i>Installing QExpy:</i>
+  * Once you've installed QExpy in the Terminal, save your notebook and close it.
+In your directory tree, select the notebook and hit the option "Shutdown."
+This will stop the kernel, and opening it again by clicking on the name will restart it.
+If you don't restart the kernel, your notebook won't recognize that QExpy has been installed.
+* <i>Note:</i> Once you've ran your cell that imports QExpy, all following cells will have QExpy imported, so there's no need for additional import statements.
+* <b>Everyone in the group with a laptop should at least go as far as installing and doing the basic QExpy functions, to get familiar with them. </b>Only one notebook needs to be submitted per group.
+* To save your notebook, please use your <i>browser</i> menu.
+Go to File -> Print -> Save as PDF.
+Please check the print preview to ensure all your pages are there, and all your code is compiled and shows any outputs needed.
+* Upload this PDF to the 'Labtorial x upload' dropbox on OnQ, by the end of the labtorial period (5:30pm).